 Award for Diversity and Inclusion

-Nominations for the inaugural Award for Diversity and Inclusion are no longer being accepted.
+Nominations for the 2016 Award for Diversity and Inclusion will be launched in July 2015.

 The award, established through a partnership between the NCAA and the Minority Opportunities Athletics Association (MOAA), is designed to recognize practices, initiatives and behaviors that embrace diversity and inclusion within intercollegiate athletics.
 NCAA or MOAA member institutions, athletics departments and conference offices are eligible to receive the award.